Meowmeowzers/relacade/README.md

 # Relacade / Hello World
-A prototype program to procedurally generate tile based game levels in Unity using our own implementation of WaveFunctionCollapse algorithm.
+A prototype program to procedurally generate tile based game levels in Unity Engine using my own implementation of WaveFunctionCollapse algorithm.

 ## How to install
 1. Copy this link.